 The Danum Valley Conservation Area covers 43,800 hectares of undisturbed tropical rainforest in eastern Sabah.
 With its pristine forest and rich biodiversity Danum attracts naturalists, wildlife enthusiasts and bird watchers from around the world.
 It is one of Sabah’s most famous protected areas and a favoured location for wildlife filmmakers.

 Danum is home to an astonishing variety of plants and wildlife; including more than 340 species of birds, 124 species of mammals, 72 species of reptiles and 56 species of amphibians.
 Rare and endangered species such as the Sumatran rhino, banteng (a species of wild cattle), Borneo Pygmy elephant, clouded leopard, orang-utan and proboscis monkey are found at Danum Valley.
 The flora is a rich as the fauna with over 200 species of plants found per hectare.
-In 2016 researchers discovered the tallest tropical tree in the world when they found a rainforest giant measuring 94.1 metres at Danum Valley.
+In 2016 researchers discovered the tallest tropical tree in the world when they found a rainforest giant measuring 94.1 metres.

 The awarding-winning Borneo Rainforest Lodge offers a luxury jungle lodge experience.
 Accommodation consists of 40 standard, deluxe and premium chalets plus a limited number of villas.
 All rooms are fan cooled rather than air-conditioned.
 The lodge can cater for around 90 guests.
 Rooms are usually booked up early for the peak season months of July and August.

 The Danum Valley Field Centre offers a range of affordable accommodation including resthouses (fan), chalets (air-con), dormitory and camping grounds.